LaOnda/faymanners.github.io/index.md

     url:

 testimonial:
-  - quote: Thank you for improving my skiing
+  - quote: 20 years of skiing badly : 20 minutes with Fred and my skiing was deconstructed and he had given me the key to perfect performance.
+Now I just need lots of perfect practice!
     source: Yvonne Robertson

 footer: Here's some text for the footer, with an <a href="">anchor</a> included.